jashay90/targetdetection/README.md

 To run AMRPlusPlus, you also need to install the resistome tool.
 You can find it [here](https://github.com/cdeanj/resistomeanalyzer).

+### targetdetection.sh
+targetdetection.sh detects bait-capture targets in bait-capture or shotgun metagenomic read pairs.

+	Usage: ./targetdetection.sh -1 in1.fq -2 in2.fq -o outfolder
+	use -t if reads are already trimmed use -c to provide a contaminant genome (either fasta or a bwa index), or -b to provide a bam file if you've already aligned reads against the contaminant genomes use -n to specify number of CPUs. default is 8 use -a to specify the path to adapters if you are trimming reads use -d to specify the path to the target fasta file

 ### amrplusplus.sh
 amrplusplus.sh runs the AMRPlusPlus pipeline.